-From Europe to Asia to the Americas, blue and white has been a part of ceramic traditions around the world.
-This classic color combo isn’t any less alluring today.
-Whether it’s decor, textiles, or tiles, you really can’t go wrong with blue and white together.
+Throughout history blue and white has been a recurrent theme of ceramic traditions around the world, and this classic color combo is just as alluring today as it was hundreds of years ago.
+Whether it’s decor, textiles, or tiles, you really can’t go wrong with pairing blue and white together.

 Blue and White by Hand

 Handpainted blue and white tile has a rich global history, and this tradition is one that we’re proud to be continuing at Fireclay.
 Plus with customization available, you’re able to bring your dream blue and white color combo to life on handpainted tile in a one-of-a-kind way.
 Here are several examples of handpainted tile, from intricate and old world to minimal and modern.

 In an otherwise neutral space, this handpainted kitchen backsplash makes a timeless statement.
 Flanked by white field tile, the quintessentially Mediterranean pattern adds the perfect pop of navy and white.

 This guest bathroom uses a combination of handpainted tile and specialty shapes that complement each other with a starry theme.
 The handpainted tile, inspired by Morocco’s vibrant geometric motifs, has an attractive custom combination of blue, white, grey, and yellow glaze that coordinates well with the classic white star and cross tiles.